-When companies are underperforming or in distress, we advise them – and other affected parties – on the best course of action.
+In Restructuring, we advise organisations and other affected parties when they are underperforming.
+From a bank in distress, to one looking to sell non-performing loans or non-core operations we advise on the best course of action.
 Through independent analysis, we help them either get back on track or go through insolvency procedures like administration or receivership.

 Applications to this programme are now closed.
 To be the first to find out about our 2020 opportunities, sign up now.

 - Solving urgent and important economic and business challenges by analysing data and proposing solutions for underperforming businesses

 - Assisting with solvent and insolvent liquidation processes

 - Taking ownership of complex, sometimes high-profile projects

 - Communicating with colleagues and clients across global locations

 You’ll need a minimum of Level 2/GCSE (or equivalent) in English Language & Maths, three A-levels, 5 Highers or equivalent, and an honours degree (in any subject) by the time the programme starts.